35% More Wins and 35% More Revenue in 35% Less Time

 Sometimes, after I do a proposal analysis for someone, they decide to try to improve things themselves with a book and some internal training.
 In my experience, they tend to spend at least six months on this.
 What do they get at the end of that?
 Usually, between a 0% and 5% improvement in win rate.
 It’s usually closer to 0%, because one of the things hiring a trainer does is provide momentum for change.
 Plus, you don’t need someone to fully digest the information and then create from scratch a way to train it internally — all the while still performing their normal job.
 But let’s say it’s a 5% improvement in win rate.
 This means that, with $10 million in yearly bids, they maybe made an extra $62,500 in that six months.
 Not bad for a $15 book, huh?

 Except what have they missed out on?
 If they had just gotten the training from the start, they’d be looking at an extra $437,500 in that six month period.
-Over the course of a single year, training pays off roughly an extra $875,000, which is $750,000 in increased revenue over the best case scenario of doing it yourself.
+In other words, for every $10 million you currently make, training pays off roughly an extra $875,000 per year, which is $750,000 in increased revenue over the best case scenario of doing it yourself.

 Some people worry they don’t have the time or money.
 But you hand them a check for $875,000 and see how quickly they find the time and money to go cash it.